You’re spoilt for choice for things to do outdoors in and around beautiful Llanwrtyd.

 - World Bog Snorkelling Triathlon: The race, held since 2005, comprises three activities for male participants: a run of 8 miles, a bike ride of 12 miles, and a 60 yard snorkel in the peat bog.
 Open to individuals and relay teams of three (one discipline each).
 Less arduous and shorter races are available for juniors, seniors and ladies.

 Llanwrtyd Wells has a long history of organising walking events and welcoming walkers.
 The beautiful environment provides a dramatic and peaceful place to walk and experience nature, and in 2018 the town acquired the status of ‘Llanwrtyd Walkers are Welcome’.
+Walkers are Welcome now has its own website, wwwllanwrtydwalkersarewelcome.com

 The Neuadd Arms and the Heritage and Arts Centre have leaflets to help you navigate the trails.
-These include short walks such as along the River Irfon and road to St David’s Church (see What to do/Heritage and Culture/St David’s Church).
-With a few days’ notice the Neuadd Arms can arrange longer guided walks for groups.
+These include short walks such as along the River Irfon and the road to St David’s Church (see What to do/Heritage and Culture/St David’s Church).
+With a few days’ notice, the Neuadd Arms can arrange longer guided walks for groups.

-Two Walking Groups hold regular weekly walks.
+Three Walking Groups hold regular weekly walks.
 Visitors are welcome to join these (see Community > Sport and Recreation > Walking groups).

 Walking events during the year